Podcast Ep 24: Preeclampsia, Scombroid, Influenza, HACE, & More

 D. Superior mesenteric artery aneurysm

-A 14-year-old woman is brought to your mountaineering base camp at 11,000 feet for evaluation of strange behavior while attempting to summit a nearby peak with her school group.
+A 14-year-old girl is brought to your mountaineering base camp at 11,000 feet for evaluation of strange behavior while attempting to summit a nearby peak with her school group.
 What is the most sensitive clinical sign in diagnosing high-altitude cerebral edema?

 A. Cerebellar ataxia